bing020815/text_prediction_application/pull_request_instruction.md

  $Termimal: git push origin master
 ```

+Here, you should able to see the changes on your github webpage.

 ### Step 4.
 Pull Request to Update the Original Repository
 Go to your Fork on the Github webpage.
 Click on the __Pull requests__ tab.